-There are plenty of playing opportunities at UWE Bristol, from taking part in African drumming sessions to jazzing it up with the Big Band to performing with technology – and all sorts in between!
+There are plenty of playing opportunities at UWE Bristol, from inspirational orchestral soundscapes to jazzing it up with the Big Band to performing with technology – and all sorts in between!

 Exploring African Rhythm and Melody with Nick Clough

-If you are looking for something completely different, try these exciting classes offered by an experienced and inspirational tutor in association with the Centre for Performing Arts (CPA).
+If you are looking for something completely different, try these exciting workshops offered throughout the year by an experienced and inspirational tutor in association with the Centre for Performing Arts (CPA).

 Traditional West African musical patterns and flows are used as a basis for creating new songs and for encouraging rhythmic improvisation.

 Drums, xylophones and other percussion instruments are provided for those who do not have their own.
 Participants who have their own musical instruments are invited to include their sounds and textures in the music making.

 We intend to create a collective that can provide musical accompaniments in community settings in and around Bristol.
 Previous members have chosen to work in a variety of settings, for example:

 - inventing percussion parts to support a performance of David Fanshawe’s African Sanctus at the Colston Hall

 - enhancing the social experience of an all-night charcoal burning session in an ancient piece of woodland on the edge of Dartmoor.